-Though it's a really important question, many businesses overlook this side of things when it comes to working with a partner.
+Though it's an important question, many businesses overlook this side of things when it comes to working with a partner.

-It's really good to know about the actual people you'll be working with.
-The people behind the business.
+It's good to know about the actual people you'll be working with, the people behind the business.